By Coline Chauffard

 David Woosnam, Senior Developer at Winnow

 Food waste is a $1 Trillion problem.
 An individual commercial kitchen can waste up to $30K per year, just by throwing food in the bin.
-At Winnow, we believe food is too valuable to waste.
+At Winnow, they believe food is too valuable to waste.

 The technology landscape has moved, and a new generation of tools (Deep Learning, Computer Vision and CNNs) are enabling us to provide better data, for less effort, enabling better decision making in the kitchen, saving 36,000 tonnes of CO2 per year and $30m.
-And we’re targeting $1B saved in 2025.